david2dai/wings/README.md

 > sudo make install

 ## 3. ibus
 ### 3.1.
-Copy the following subfolers to ibus-1.4.2 by modifying the updatecode scrpit
+Copy the files in the following subfolders to ibus-1.4.2 by modifying the scrpit file "updatecode"
 > daemon

 > ibuslib